Why employers and schools request MCs

 Last reviewed by Digital Health Clinic: 29 Apr 2026.

-A medical certificate is a medicolegal document that certifies you are unfit for work, school, or physical activity.
+An MC is a medicolegal document that certifies you are unfit for work, school, or physical activity.
 In Singapore, sick leave under MOM guidance requires certification by a medical practitioner registered under the Medical Registration Act or Dental Registration Act.
-For DigitalHealth.sg teleconsults, MCs are issued only by SMC-registered doctors after independent clinical judgement.
-Proper clinical assessment should be done over live two-way video for first-time or diagnostic teleconsults.
-Contrary to popular belief, there is no such thing as a “guaranteed MC” or the ability to buy one legitimately in Singapore.
+DigitalHealth.sg MCs are issued only by SMC-registered doctors after independent clinical judgement and live two-way video assessment for first-time or diagnostic teleconsults.
+There is no such thing as a “guaranteed MC” or the ability to buy one legitimately.

 Doctors cannot issue MCs without first assessing you.
 Requests to backdate MCs, supply rest days “just in case”, or create documentation without symptoms go against the SMC Ethical Code and will be declined.

-Every DigiMC we issue is generated through mc.gov.sg and contains:
+Every DigiMC is generated through mc.gov.sg and contains:

-Teleconsult MCs tend to focus on short rest periods (1-2 days) so doctors can reassess if symptoms persist.
+Teleconsult MCs focus on short rest periods (1–2 days) so doctors can reassess if symptoms persist.
 Recurrent illness or significant findings may trigger a referral for in-person review.
-These are typical recovery timelines:

 | Condition | Expected recovery window | When to seek urgent care |